 - Chopped pecans

-- In a large heavy-based pan, over a medium heat, gently melt together the vegan butter and brown sugar.
+- In a large heavy-based pan, over a medium heat, gently melt together the vegan butter and sugar.
 This will take around 10 mins.

 - Once melted, allow to bubble for 2 mins, taking care not to let it burn.

 - Remove the pan from the heat, and stir in the salt and cornflour, to make a thick paste.